Paulie-Aditya/Manimatic/dev-flow.md

 - solution is to preserve chat id ?

+manim is currently working on local so flow would be: hit api from frontend -> prompt goes through safety check prompt -> prompt goes to gemini (gen only manim code) -> manim code to be store in my-project/main.py -> (change prompt so that class name is static) -> run `manim -ql main.py`-> this vid should be uploaded to object storage -> give back url to frontend -> frontend renders the video

 ## Frontend flow

 - user auth (login/signup) (3 free hits then signup also can be done, this needs to be explored / provide test credentials for testing)